- – International

 The United Nation’s Sustainable Development Goal (SDG6) – ensure availability and sustainable management of water and sanitation for all – underscores the importance of improving WASH and the impact that will have on achieving a healthy and sustainable world.

-This online course will provide those starting their career or preparing for project work in the WASH sector with the fundamental principles and approaches to better engage and support efforts to work towards achieving SDG6.
+This online training course will provide those starting their career or preparing for project work in the WASH sector with the fundamental principles and approaches to better engage and support efforts to work towards achieving SDG6.

 Students are introduced to the core principles for planning, designing and implementing activities to improve sustainable and equitable use of safely managed water and sanitation services, and to improve hygiene behaviours.